CarolaneLFBV/carolanelfbv/README.md

 Hi, I'm Carolane 👋
 =========================================================================================================================================

-🛠️ Apprentice Software Engineer by day — 🌙 Junior iOS Engineer by night
+🛠️ Apprentice Software Engineer by day — 🌙 iOS Engineer by night
 --------------------

 *   🌍  Based in France